cunha/bpf-tcp-measurements/README.md

-# TCP Events Tracker
+# TCP BPF monitors

-The TCP events tracker hooks into several kernel locations using BPF to track information from TCP and store it in a database.
+The TCP monitors use BPF to hook into several kernel locations and track information from TCP and store it in a database.

 ## Installation and dependencies